Qualifying

 Apply at ClearValue Lending

-Your application file routes to ONE matched lender — protecting your credit score from multi-pull damage.
-Apply at Find my match.
+Your application file routes to the funding partners best matched to it — protecting your credit score from multi-pull damage.
+Start at small business financing or apply directly at Find my match.
 See how to apply for a business line of credit for the document checklist + step-by-step guide.
+Before applying, see what an 8.75-14.75% rate actually costs on your loan size with the business loan amortization calculator — monthly payment, total interest, and the full schedule.

 Authoritative sources (Q2 2026)

-- SBA 7(a) loan program cap doubles to $10M effective July 4, 2026 — the largest expansion of SBA borrower capacity in agency history. — SBA.gov 7(a) program
+- Combined SBA 7(a)+504 cumulative cap doubles to $10M effective July 4, 2026 (individual 7(a) loans remain capped at $5M) — the largest expansion of SBA borrower capacity in agency history. — SBA.gov 7(a) program

 - CFPB Section 1071 (Small Business Lending Data Collection Rule) requires lenders to collect and report demographic data on small business credit applications.
 Active in 2026. — CFPB Section 1071